hebabaze/Hadoop/Hadoop-Installation-linux.md

-# How To Install Hadoop 3
+# How To Install Hadoop 3 On Linux

 Step 1 — Installing Java